tarush10000/Doc_Chatbot/README.md

 ## File Structure

 - `main.py`: The main application file.
-- `documents`folder : Stores the documents from where data has to be extracted.
+- `documents/`: Stores the documents from where data has to be extracted.
-- `embeddings_cache` folder : Stores the embeddings of all the data from documents.
+- `embeddings_cache/`: Stores the embeddings of all the data from documents.
-- `cache.json`: Keeps a track of the files that have been embedded.
+- `cache.json`: Keeps track of the files that have been embedded.
 - `requirements.txt`: Lists the required Python packages.
 - `README.md`: This file.